The Legend of Heroes: Trails Beyond the Horizon: Development and release

-Trails Beyond the Horizon is a part of the Trails series, itself a part of the larger The Legend of Heroes franchise, and is a sequel to Trails Through Daybreak II (2022).
+Trails Beyond the Horizon is a part of the Trails series, itself a part of the larger The Legend of Heroes franchise which itself is part of the Dragon Slayer saga, and is a sequel to Trails Through Daybreak II (2022).
 The game was developed by Nihon Falcom and released in Japan for the PlayStation 4 and PlayStation 5 on September 26, 2024.
 An International version, including a Chinese version, was released for Windows by Clouded Leopard Entertainment on January 23, 2025.
-An English version by NIS America, including additional Nintendo Switch, Nintendo Switch 2, and Windows versions, will be released on January 15, 2026, after originally being announced for release in late 2025.
+An English version by NIS America, including additional Nintendo Switch, Nintendo Switch 2, and Windows versions, was released on January 15, 2026.